LZH-YS1998/STHSL/README.md

 # STHSL
-A pytorch implementation for the paper:
+A pytorch implementation for the paper:<br />
-Spatial-Temporal Hypergraph Self-Supervised Learning for Crime Prediction.
+Spatial-Temporal Hypergraph Self-Supervised Learning for Crime Prediction.<br />
 In **ICDE 2022**.

 # Introduction